Dr Martin Taylor MBE

 David Grisman and he first met in 1979 in California; Stephane had told me about David.
 Stephane just loved David’s playing, and a Grisman gig was always the highlight of a U.S. tour for us.
 David and he became friends and always kept in touch; he played on some of his albums like Dawg Jazz/Dawg Grass and Acoustic Christmas.

-When we talked about material, it was very easy to come up with the tunes, particularly for guitars and mandolins from the ’20s, ’30s, and ’40s, as that was the Golden Age for American song writing.
-He liked to play a lot of that older material, which is probably why David thought it a good idea that he record the archtops.
+When we talked about material, it was very easy to come up with the tunes, particularly for Guitars & Mandolins from the ’20s, ’30s & ’40s, as that was the Golden Age for American Song-writing.
+He liked to play a lot of that older material, which is probably why David thought it a good idea that he record the Archtops.

-Steve Howe and he first met around 1988, in London.
-Yamaha invited us both to look at a prototype MIDI guitar they were developing, because we had both had experience using guitar synths, and they wanted our opinion.
-Steve came along to a gig he was playing that night, and we just became friends and kept in touch in the same way that his friendship with “Dawg” developed over the years, through a mutual obsession with music.
-When Linn Records asked him to make a solo album, which ended up being titled Artistry, he asked Steve to produce it.
+Steve Howe and he 1st met around 1988, in London.
+Yamaha invited us both to look at a prototype MIDI Guitar they were developing, because we had both had experience using Guitar synths, and they wanted our opinion.
+Steve came along to a Gig he was playing that night, and we just became friends and kept in touch in the same way that his friendship with “Dawg” developed over the years, through a mutual obsession with music.
+When Linn Records asked him to make a Solo Album, which ended up being titled Artistry, he asked Steve to produce it.

-He was doing a lot of solo concerts at that time, and Steve was very interested in my thoughts and experiences on solo playing, as he was contemplating going out on the road solo himself.
-We exchanged a lot of ideas; He is proud that he managed to convince Steve to “take the plunge,” and he now does a lot of solo gigs.
+He was doing a lot of Solo Concerts at that time, and Steve was very interested in my thoughts and experiences on solo playing, as he was contemplating going out on the road Solo himself.
+We exchanged a lot of ideas; He is proud that he managed to convince Steve to “take the plunge,” and he now does a lot of Solo gigs.
 Steve introduced me to Scott Chinery.
-Scott had already approached Steve about recording the Chinery Collection, and apparently Steve suggested that he was the man for the job. he flew up from Nashville to meet Scott and Steve in New Jersey to discuss the recording project.
+Scott had already approached Steve about recording the Chinery Collection, and apparently, Steve suggested that he was the man for the job. he flew up from Nashville to meet Scott & Steve in New Jersey to discuss the recording project.
 Scott’s collection was staggering!
-When he walked into the guitar room, he couldn’t speak for about 30 minutes!
+When he walked into the Guitar Room, he couldn’t speak for about 30 minutes!
 He had never seen anything like it.
-D’Angelicos, D’Aquistos, Gibsons, Martins, Benedettos, you name it; the finest guitars in the world.
-Scott got me to play the D’Angelico Teardrop, and then, from what he remember, asked him about recording the guitars.
-He admitted he was in a bit of a daze being surrounded by those guitars!
+D’Angelicos, D’Aquistos, Gibsons, Martins, Benedettos, you name it; the finest Guitars in the world.
+Scott got me to play the D’Angelico Teardrop, and then, from what he remembers, asked him about Recording the Guitars.
+He admitted he was in a bit of a daze being surrounded by those Guitars!

-With Tone Poems II, David and him decided that the “thread” linking the guitars together should be a piece of music written around the time that the instruments were made and were popular.
-The aim of the Chinery project was to play music that we felt was appropriate to each instrument, not necessarily because an instrument might be connected to a particular time period.
+With Tone Poems II, David & he decided that the “thread” linking the Guitars together should be a piece of music written around the time that the Instruments were made and were popular.
+The aim of the Chinery project was to play Music that we felt was appropriate to each Instrument, not necessarily because an Instrument might be connected to a particular time period.

-Tone Poems II was more jazz-oriented, although there are a lot of jazz tracks on the Chinery project.
+Tone Poems II was more Jazz-oriented, although there are a lot of Jazz tracks on the Chinery project.
 They are quite different recordings.
-On Tone Poems II he played a total of 23 guitars, and on the Chinery recordings, a total of 67 instruments, including baby guitars, mandolins, banjos, basses, pedal steel, etc. My favorite guitar on Tone Poems II was the Gibson Lloyd Loar, and on the Chinery project, a 1931 D’Angelico, a D’Angelico Excel, and the Martin 000-45.
+On Tone Poems II he played a total of 23 Guitars, and on the Chinery recordings, a total of 67 Instruments, including baby guitars, mandolins, banjos, basses, pedal steel, etc. My favourite Guitar on Tone Poems II was the Gibson Lloyd Loar, and on the Chinery project, a 1931 D’Angelico, a D’Angelico Excel, and the Martin 000-45.